Computing all identifiable functions of parameters for ODE models: Mathematical discussion for Theorems and

-A natural mathematical question about a bound is whether it is tight or not in the sense that the equality can be reached for all the values of the parameters appearing in the bound.
-We will give an indication of the tightness of the bound from Theorem~\ref{thm:me} by providing, for every positive integers $h \leqslant n$, a model with $n + 1$ monomials in the input-output equations and the corresponding Wronskian having rank $h$ so that every element of the field of input-output identifiable functions is $(n - h + 1)$-identifiable but not necessarily $(n - h)$-identifiable.
+\begin{exmp}[Achieving the bound in Theorem~\ref{thm:me}] A natural mathematical question about a bound is whether it is tight in the sense that the equality can be reached for all the values of the parameters appearing in the bound.
+We will give an indication of the tightness of the bound from Theorem~\ref{thm:me} by providing, for every positive integers $h \leqslant n$, a model with $n + 1$ monomials in the IO-equations and the corresponding Wronskian having rank $h$ so that every element of the field of IO-identifiable functions is $(n - h + 1)$-identifiable but not necessarily $(n - h)$-identifiable.
+Fix $h \leqslant n$ and consider the system